 Teachers will focus heavily on the importance of healthy relationships, though sensitivity will always be given as to not stigmatise pupils based on their home circumstances.

-Whilst there are no formal examinations for the relationships and health curriculum, the school will undertake informal assessments to determine pupil progress - these include the following:
+Whilst there are no formal examinations for the relationships and health curriculum, the school will undertake informal assessments to determine pupil progress.